pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 ```

 Parameters:
-- channel (string): Channel to list message actions for.
+- channel (string): Channel name to list message actions for.
-- start (string, optional): Action timetoken for the start of the range (exclusive).
+- start (string): Message action timetoken for the start of the range (exclusive).
-- end (string, optional): Action timetoken for the end of the range (inclusive).
+- end (string): Message action timetoken for the end of the range (inclusive).
-- limit (number, optional): Number of message actions to return.
+- limit (number): Number of message actions to return.

 ### Sample code
 ```
 1

 ```

 ### Returns
 ```
 1// Example of status
 2{